top of page

 Will there be mentoring and networking opportunities?

-We will also host several networking events for our cohort, the LPCE community, the larger Harvard community, and social entrepreneurs outside Harvard's walls.
+We host several networking events for our cohort, the LPCE community, the larger Harvard community, and social entrepreneurs outside Harvard's walls.

 What else can I expect if my team makes the cut and joins the cohort?

-Yes, please know all funds from HealthLab are taxable.
-Harvard shall not be responsible for any applicable taxes or for increasing the funds to cover any applicable tax required to be withheld.
+Yes, please know all funds from H2A are taxable.
+Harvard will not be responsible for any applicable taxes or for increasing the funds to cover any applicable tax required to be withheld.

 bottom of page